 Produced by Dr. Mark Brownfield, the peptide sequence encoding the rat GLP2R was retrieved from the NCBI protein database and evaluated using GeneRunner software to generate antigen candidates for antibody production.
 Antibody was generated in rabbits and purified by affinity chromatography against the antigenic peptide.
 The specificity of the antibody was confirmed by Western blotting and by immunoabsorption controls is the immunohistochemistry procedure (see Nelson et al, Endocrinology 148(5)1954-1962, 2007.

 The antiserum demonstrates significant labeling of enteroendocrine cells in the intestinal epithelium, as well as cell bodies of vagal afferents in nodose ganglia of the parasympathetic nervous system.
 Immunolabeling of Western blot revealed a band of approximately 66 kDa in human and rat tissue.
+Due to the difficulty with receptor antibodies, western blot applications are not warranted and are included as specificity information only.

 Photo Description: IHC image of enteroendocrine cells in the intestinal epithelium.